zigurous/unity-architecture-toolkit/Documentation~/articles/attributes.md

 # Attributes

-The **Architecture Toolkit** includes a few different C# attributes that are useful to customize the editor interface for custom data structures and behaviours without needing to write custom editor scripts.
+The **Architecture Toolkit** includes a few different C# attributes that are useful to customize the editor interface for custom data structures and behaviors without needing to write custom editor scripts.

 <hr/>